7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Distance: 6.4 miles round trip

-The Brush Canyon Trail is a favorite among Angelenos, which means the trailhead parking lot gets pretty packed, especially on weekends.
+The Brush Canyon Trail is a favorite among Angelenos, meaning the trailhead parking lot gets pretty packed, especially on weekends.
 It’s well worth scavenging a spot, but if you’re a late afternoon or a night hiker, we’d recommend parking outside the gates anyway.
 This 3.2-mile trek to the sign is ideal if you want to work up a sweat with its 1,050-foot elevation chance and minimal shade, which is why it’s best tackled when the sun is low.
-Take your time if you must do it in the morning and are not used to uphills.
+If you're keen on doing it in the morning, take your time on the uphills.
 Luckily, the occasional tree offers a respite from the heat.

 Riverside and Hogback Trails to Mount Lee